GIM Framework · Plain-Language Methodology for Pastors

 Define your questions

 Before looking at any data, name the decisions you are actually trying to make.
-Examples:
+Good questions produce useful data.
+Vague questions produce noise.

 • Where in our city or county should we prioritize planting a new ministry site?